Isle of Wight ferry beginners' guide

 Should I take my car on the Isle of Wight ferry?

-Getting around by public transport on the Isle of Wight is feasible but the buses are much slower than driving as most routes go via Newport and the railway line only covers one section of the Island (Ryde through to Sandown and Shanklin).
+Getting around by public transport on the Isle of Wight is feasible but the buses are much slower than driving.
+Most bus routes go via Newport and the railway line only covers the East Side of the Island (Ryde through to Sandown and Shanklin).
 See our public transport guide for more info.
+I have previously argued that individual journeys on the Isle of Wight's buses are expensive compared to group travel.
+However, you can currently take advantage of the government's bus fare cap that limits the price to £2.50 per journey until November 2024.

 How can I get the cheapest Isle of Wight Ferry?